Renault FT: Interwar period

-After the end of World War I, Renault FTs were exported to many countries (Belgium, Brazil, Czechoslovakia, Estonia, Finland, Iran, Japan, Lithuania, the Netherlands, Poland, Romania, Spain, Switzerland, Turkey, and Yugoslavia).
+After the end of World War I, Renault FTs were exported to many countries, including Belgium, Brazil, Czechoslovakia, Estonia, Finland, Iran, Japan, Lithuania, the Netherlands, Poland, Romania, Spain, Switzerland, Turkey, and Yugoslavia.
 Renault FT tanks were used by most nations having armoured forces, generally as their prominent tank type.

 They were used in anti-Soviet conflicts such as the Russian Civil War and Polish-Soviet War.
-On 5 February 1920 Estonia purchased nine vehicles from France.
+On 5 February 1920, Estonia purchased nine vehicles from France.

 French tanks deployed in Vladivostok were given to the Chinese Fengtian Army of Zhang Zuolin in 1919.
 14 more Renaults were bought in 1924 and 1925.
 These tanks saw action to protect the border from the Soviets in the 1920s and against the warlord Wu Peifu in 1926.
 After the Japanese invasion of Manchuria, nearly all were handed over to the Manchukuo Imperial Army.

 Renault tanks were also used in colonial conflicts, for instance crushing a revolt in Italian Libya in 1919.
 The French Army sent a company of FT tanks to Syria during the Great Druze Revolt.
 In Brazil, the FT tanks were used by the Old Republic to crush various revolts between 1924 and 1927 and by Vargas forces against the Constitutionalist Revolution.

-During the Rif War, after the Annual disaster, the Spanish Army ordered 10 FT armed with Hotchkiss machine guns and 1 char TSF to supplement a first Renault bought in 1919.
+During the Rif War, after the Battle of Annual, the Spanish Army ordered 10 FT armed with Hotchkiss machine guns and 1 char TSF to supplement a first Renault bought in 1919.
 These tanks formed a company deployed from 1921.
 After a first failure, they proved to be very effective and six more were delivered in 1925.
 The Spanish FT were the first tanks in history to take part in an amphibious assault, the Alhucemas landing.
 The French Army deployed two battalions of FT during the war, including one company of tanks with Kégresse tracks.
 After the end of the war, the French tanks remained in North Africa to finish the "pacification" of Morocco in the Atlas Mountains.
 When the Spanish Civil War broke, half of the Renault crews remained loyal to the Spanish Republic while the others joined the rebels.
 France later sent 32 FTs to the Republicans; the number of FTs sold to the Republicans by Poland is unclear; estimates vary between 16 and 94.